Euricom/workshop_refactoring_2024/slides.md

 # Primitive obsession

-Primitive obsession is a code smell, look at the following code snippet:
+Primitive obsession is a code smell, look at the following code snippet

 ```cs